AdobeDocs/experience-platform.en/help/ingestion/quality/streaming-validation.md

 >[!NOTE]
 >
->Schema changes may not be immediately available since changes are cached, and the cache is refreshed every fifteen minutes.
+>Schema changes may not be immediately available since changes are cached.
+Allow up to fifteen minutes for the cache to refresh.

 **API format**